 We offer cutting-edge provision such as digital print centres and Sonny Ross became the first student on the Visual Communication course to master the art of the RISO machine.
 He has since used this to produce many successful RISO publications including “Rojo & Baxter” which has been a success at various zine and book fairs across the country.

-You will learn from award winning staff with international reputations and a wealth of industry experience, who work for clients such as the BBC, the Brit Awards, Studio Wayne McGregor, Channel 4, The Guardian, The Sunday Times Magazine, The Daily Telegraph, the Royal Society of Arts , Tate Britain and the Royal Opera House.
+You will learn from award winning staff with international reputations and a wealth of industry experience, who have worked for clients such as: the BBC, the Brit Awards, British Telecom, Channel 4, The New Yorker, The Guardian, The Sunday Times Magazine, The Daily Telegraph, The Independent, Marie Claire, Condé Nast, Studio Wayne McGregor, Microsoft, Save the Children, Oxfam, The Red Cross, NHS, the Royal Society of Arts, Tate Britain, Lancôme, Chanel Beaute, London Fashion Week and the Royal Opera House.